-Unfortunately admission, and participation, to this event is strictly controlled and, if you don't have a ticket, you won't get in but, having said that, you will be amazed by the sheer quantity and variety of motorcycles as they tour the Island in convoy or park up en masse.
+Unfortunately, admission and participation to this event is strictly controlled, limited to the first 400 applicants, and if you don't have a ticket, you won't get in, but having said that, you will be amazed by the sheer quantity and variety of motorcycles as they tour the Island in convoy or park up en masse.

 of Scotland's leading motoring events, the hugely popular Shetland

 Classic Motor Show takes place every 2 years and 2018 will see, possibly,

 hundreds of vintage cars, motorcycles and even military vehicles